andela-obanwo/Document-Management-System/README.md

 The API has routes, each dedicated to a single task that uses HTTP response codes to indicate API status and errors.

 ## Authentication
 Users are assigned a token upon signup and signin.
-This token is needed for subsequent HTTP requests to the API for authentication and can be attached as values to the header's `x-acess-token` or `authorization` key.
+This token is needed for subsequent HTTP requests to the API for authentication and can be attached as values to the header's `x-access-token` or `authorization` key.
 API requests made without authentication will fail.

 ## Below are the API endpoints and their functions
 EndPoint                      |   Functionality